 Meet Our Founder

-Mental & Behavioral Health Therapist, Licensed Clinical Social Worker, Certified Perinatal Mental Health Specialists, Doctor of Social Work, Birth Doula, Adjunct Professor, Black Maternal Mental Health Advocate & Expert, Wife, Mom, Daughter, Sister & Friend
+Mental & Holistic Wellness Therapist, Licensed Clinical Social Worker, Certified Perinatal Mental Health Clinician, Doctor of Social Work, Birth Doula, Gottman Couples Therapist, Black Maternal Mental Health Advocate & Expert, Wife, Mom, Daughter, Sister & Friend

 Dr. Kim LO is a Certified Perinatal Mental Health Specialist (PMH-C), DONA International trained birth doula, a Licensed Clinical Social Worker and an adjunct social work professor at the University of Alabama (Tuscaloosa).
 She is a wife and mommy to two (son & daughter).
 She is a mental and behavioral health therapist and her niche includes working with black mothers, from conception, throughout pregnancy, postpartum to those with adult children and everywhere in between as well as with couples throughout all spectrums of the relationships.

 She has completed training in Advanced Perinatal Mental Health Psychotherapy and has a certification in Perinatal Mood and Anxiety Disorders through Postpartum Support International.

 Dr. Kim LO also works with couples whose relationships range from dating, premarital counseling, newly married to seasoned.
 She is the owner of a group private mental and behavioral health practice located in Atlanta, GA; Life Begins Here Therapeutic & Counseling Services.

 She has been a clinical social worker for over 10 years and her undergraduate degree is a Bachelors of Science in Psychology with a minor in Child and Family Development from Georgia Southern University.
 Her graduate degrees include a Masters in Clinical Social Work from the University of Georgia and a Doctorate in Clinical Social Work from The University of Alabama (Tuscaloosa) where her research was on Addressing postpartum depression in Black mothers.

 She previously was the prenatal HIV high risk Obstetrician social worker within the Family and Youth clinic at Grady Memorial Hospital in Atlanta, GA.
 There she primarily worked with pregnant mommies, children and families who were living positive.
 Prior to starting her private practice she also worked at several other health systems including Wellstar, Southern Crescent Behavioral Health, AbsoluteCARE and Oakhurst Medical.